danvuk567/SP500-Stock-Analysis/Data_File_Sources/readme.md

-# Data Sources and File Transformation Description
+# Data Sources and File Transformation Overview

 ## Finding and transforming Sub-Industry data for S&P500 Equities